 In light of the peculiar nature of our discipline and the nature of "recruitment" to our major, we cannot insist on a rigid formal sequential curricular pathway for our majors.
-While we might prefer our majors start with PH110 (Basic), then move on to PH213 (Logic), then complete the history sequence in order (PH300, 301, 302, 303 and/or 304), then take PH381 (seminar), and finally end with PH400 (senior thesis), this preference is completely unrealistic.
+While we might prefer our majors start with PH110 (Basic), then move on to PH213 (Logic), then complete the history sequence in order (PH300, 301, 303 and/or 304), then take PH381 (seminar), and finally end with PH400 (senior thesis), this preference is completely unrealistic.
 The only situation in which we could realistically expect its implementation would be with those very few incoming freshmen students who declare philosophy as a major during summer orientation and registration.
 Even with these students, however, we would be limited by the small size of our Department and our faculty's commitment to making substantial contributions to other portions of the university curriculum (e.g., University Studies, the honors program, etc.).
 In light of these realities on the ground, we simply could not guarantee that the needed courses would be offered with the degree of regularity that would make it possible to implement a rigid formal sequential curricular pathway.
 So, this kind of "stepping stone" curricular plan is impractical for us to implement.

 Fortunately, implementation of a curricular structural plan is also unnecessary.
-It is unnecessary for the very same reasons that allow us to cross-list our courses between the 200 and 300 levels.
-Many of our courses involve a mix of students, both majors and non-majors as well as students registered at the 200 and the 300 levels.
+Many of our courses involve a mix of students, both majors and non-majors.
 Teaching a group of students who are from various backgrounds is always a challenge.
 However, students who are good at reading, writing, and thinking can succeed in philosophy courses at the upper division level, even if they've never had a philosophy course before.
 (The same principle underlies the institution's commitment to the viability of IN250 and IN350 courses.)
 In physics or French it is highly unlikely that a student beginning the major or a student from another discipline could enter an upper level course and succeed.
 However, in philosophy, first year undergraduate students in PH110 Basic Philosophical Problems and graduate students in graduate school seminars read many of the same texts, e.g., Plato's Republic, Descartes' Meditations, etc. We regularly have students from history, English, or music who do as well or better than philosophy majors in the same courses.
 This somewhat peculiar feature of philosophical inquiry and activity explains (and completely justifies) why we do not insist on a formal rigid sequential curricular pathway for our majors.
-High quality intellectual
+High guality intellectual engagement with philosophical issues and philosophical texts does not require that we follow a stepping stone model.